Thank you for signing up to . You will receive a verification email shortly.

 Symptoms of hay fever in babies

 - Stuffy nose

-“Signs and symptoms of hay fever are similar in babies and children to those in adults,” Dr Bond explains.
+Signs and symptoms of hay fever are similar in babies and children to those in adults.
 It’s also most common between March and October, just like with adults.

 It might be a sign that your baby is suffering from hay fever instead of just a common cold if their symptoms get worse in warm, sunny weather - and don’t clear up quickly like a cold.
-“It’s often when patterns of symptoms like this develop that you might suspect an allergy rather than a cold,” says Dr Tim.

 How to treat hay fever in babies

 Margaret suggests that parents monitor and be aware of the daily pollen forecast.
 “It might help if parents can reduce the time your baby spends outside during peak hay fever times.”
 Other suggestions;